 Did You Know that hacking is more than just security breaches?
 At Hack the Future, an event for school-aged kids in San Jose, hacking means creating code, sharing ideas, programming, and learning from each other.
 This is a great example of how “tinkering”, or experimenting with how something is built, can be a terrific way to get kids to think not just about consuming computing but creating it, too.
 Experienced hackers — like Al Alcorn, creator of the popular 1980s video game, Pong — attended the event and encouraged the kids to express their creativity through hacking.

-Did You Know? is a brief round-up of information and news that crossed NCWIT’s radar this week that we think might be of interest to you.
-Practices or content of the news presented are not vetted or endorsed by NCWIT.
+Did You Know? is a brief roundup of information and news that crossed NCWIT’s radar this week, that we think might be of interest to you.
+Practices or content from the news presented here are not vetted or endorsed by NCWIT.